 Augustin is passionate about quality nursing education that will transform the lives of his students, and the health care system in this developing community.
 Professors like Augustin are equipping the next generation of nurses to be leaders and providers in their communities.

 The Karawa Nursing Dorms where ITM and ISTM students stay during the school year are in desperate need of repair.
 Built in 1962, the dorms have withstood monsoons and wars, but are in such poor shape that they are now uninhabitable.
 Without a safe and healthy place for nursing students to live during the school year, many have to decide if they should stay in these conditions or return home, giving up their dreams to become a nurse.

 Nadej is a 21 year old student in her third year of the ITM nursing school.
 She wants to be a nurse because she has always had a passion to help others.
 She lives in a dormitory with other students, which is not equipped with running water or electricity.
 Nadej wakes up at 5:30 every morning, walks to fetch water, and prepares her own food, if she has it.
 Some nights, she studies by candlelight and goes to bed hungry.

 She is supported by her parents, who made the tough decision of which child to send to school.
 Nadej fears that her education will be too burdensome for her family, and that she may have to drop out of school.
 But she continues to work hard, and hopes that as a Nurse she will be able to support her family.
 Nadej is grateful for the opportunity to be in nursing school and work towards a brighter future.

-When you arrive, the dorm that was built in 1962 is uninhabitable.
-It has withstood monsoons, wars, and it’s in complete disrepair.
-You find that the dorm has:
+Unfortunately, the dorm that was built in 1962 is uninhabitable.
+It has withstood monsoons, wars, and it’s in complete disrepair:

 - no running water